-Our historical net tangible book value as of December 31, 2022 was \$(18.3) million, or \$(23.69) per share of our common stock, based on 772,202 shares of common stock outstanding as of December 31, 2022 (giving effect to the one-for-fifty (1-50) reverse stock split).
+Our historical net tangible book value as of December 31, 2022 was \$million, or \$per share of our common stock, based on shares of common stock outstanding as of December 31, 2022 (giving effect to the one-for- (1-) reverse stock split).
 Our historical net tangible book value represents our total tangible assets less total liabilities.
 Historical net tangible book value per share is our historical net tangible book value divided by the number of shares of our common stock outstanding as of December 31, 2022.

-After giving effect to the sale of 2,008,928 shares of our common stock and common warrants to purchase up to 2,008,928 shares of our common stock in this offering at an assumed public offering price of \$4.48 per share (which was the last reported sale price of our common stock on the Nasdaq Capital Market on April 12, 2023) and accompanying common warrant, assuming no sale of any pre-funded warrants, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2022 would have been \$(10.6) million, or \$(3.81) per share.
-This represents an immediate increase in as adjusted net tangible book value of \$19.88 per share to our existing stockholders and an immediate dilution of \$8.29 per share to investors purchasing our common stock and common warrants in this offering at the assumed combined public offering price.
+After giving effect to the sale of shares of our common stock and common warrants to purchase shares of our common stock in this offering at an assumed public offering price of \$ per share (which was the last reporting sale price of our common stock on the Nasdaq Capital Market on , 2023) and accompanying common warrant, assuming no sale of any pre-funded warrants, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us, our as adjusted net tangible book value as of December 31, 2022 would have been \$ million, or \$ per share.
+This represents an immediate increase in as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors purchasing our common stock and common warrants in this offering at the assumed combined public offering price.
 The final public offering price will be determined through negotiation between us and the underwriters in the offering and may be at a discount to the current market price.
-Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.
+Therefore, the assumed offering price used throughout this prospectus may not be indicative of the final public offering price.